 VAT treatment on transactions dated before 1st January 2021

-If you have a business that offers goods/services outside the UK to Europe then this article will explain how the VAT is treated in Pandle.
+If you have a business that offers goods/services outside the UK to Europe then this section of the article will explain how the VAT is treated in Pandle.

 VAT on goods and services to Europe